 _cat.txt = Source catalog for the given filter, derived from the direct images using SExtractor.
 Source IDs between 1000 and 2000 are sources detected only in the bluer filter, while sources with IDs greater than 2000 are detected only in the redder filter.

 Each field has an entry in the table below.
 You can browse the entire directory contents using the "browse" link inside the "Field" column.
 Hover over any of the "IMG" links to see a preview image (both for the direct images and the grism images).
-Click on the "IMG" links to download the FITS files.
+Most of these are the 80-mas versions, but if one doesn't exist then the 40-mas resolution is used.
+Click on the "IMG" links to download the FITS file (reminder, this is only the 80-mas or 40-mas resolution version, if you want others, click the "Browse" link).
 Click on the "CAT" links to download the catalog FITS file for that filter/grism.
 You can also download a tarball of all the extracted spectra for the field using the links in the last column.

 Note: The table is sortable after the rows' background colors become alternately colored white and blue.
-This takes a few seconds for most browsers.
-All other functionality is ready immediately.
+This takes a while for most browsers.
+All other functionality, such as the links in the table, is ready immediately.